 Malignant germ cell tumors are cancer.
 There are three types of malignant germ cell tumors:

-- Yolk sac tumors: Tumors that make a hormone called alpha-fetoprotein (AFP).
+- Yolk sac tumors (endodermal sinus tumor): Tumors that make a hormone called alpha-fetoprotein (AFP).

 - Germinomas: Tumors that make a hormone called beta-human chorionic gonadotropin (β-hCG).